 The Rhodes-Perrin Recreation Center (RPRC) is located on the south end of campus.
-All regular students working towards a degree plan have full access to the RPRC; excludes nursing, online, temporary, and cohort students.
+All students working towards a degree plan have full access to the RPRC; excludes temporary or dual-credit students.
 Nursing partnership students may enroll in a zero (0) credit course to obtain access.
 All current, non-contract employees are granted access to the RPRC.
 Memberships may be purchased for those non qualifying students.
 Participants wishing to enter the facility must present a LCU ID card to gain access.

-The RPRC offers basketball/volleyball courts, a futsal court, locker rooms, fitness center, group fitness room, intramurals, outdoor adventure and a rock wall.
+The RPRC offers basketball/volleyball courts, a futsal court, locker rooms, fitness center, group fitness room, intramurals, and a rock wall.
 Posted hours are available on the LCU Rec Life website.
 LCU does not carry health, accident, or life insurance on its students.
-Students assume full responsibility for any injuries received while participating in such activities, and participation is at the student's own risk.
-Students assume full responsibility to provide their own health, accident, and life insurance.
+Students participate at their own risk and assume full responsibility for any injuries.
+Local insurance information is available in the Student Affairs office.
 For additional information please call 806.720.7860 or email us at LCURecLife@LCU.edu.